What is a Childminder?

 This service refers to pre-school children looked after in the Childminders home.
 This service is offered for the full working day or for different periods during the day.

-Under the Childcare Act 1991 (Early Years Services) Regulations 2016 (see here) a Childminder can care for up to five pre-school children at any one time (this number is inclusive of the Childminders own pre-school children).
-Any Childminder caring for more than three pre-school children at any one time must notify their local TUSLA to complete a TUSLA Registration of their service.
+Under the Childcare Act 1991 (Early Years Services) Regulations 2016 a Childminder can care for up to five pre-school children (0 – 6 years) at any one time (this number is inclusive of the Childminders own pre-school children).
+Childminders who mind 4 or more preschool children or who mind 7 or more school age children or a mix of both, must complete a TUSLA Registration of their service.

 It is recommended that all Childminders, emergency contact person and any adult who may be in contact with the children in the service, apply for Garda Vetting.
 For details of how to apply for Garda Vetting through Barnardos click here.
 If a Childminder is a member of Early Childhood Ireland they can be vetted as members through Early Childhood Ireland .